neil-yoga-crypto/crud-true-power/README.md

 ```
 // Enjoy the free code sharing.
 //
-// ☯️ If you used my code to save time, consider donating eco-friendly crypto:
+// ☯️ If you used my code to save time,
-// - Nano (zero fees):
+//  consider donating eco-friendly crypto:
 ```

 ```